latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 # The structure of invention

-These series of posts are on the detail of the evolution of technologies and the transitions between different technologies in the context of a business.
-In future posts, this will touch on subjects such as *technical debt* or *obsolescence* but to start with I want to introduce some terminology.
-This first post draws heavily on the work of W. Brian Arthur with references cited below.
+These series of posts are about the evolution of technologies, and the transitions between competing technologies in the context of a business.

+In future posts, this will touch on subjects such as *technical debt* and *obsolescence* but to start with I want to introduce some terminology.
+This first post draws heavily on the work of W. Brian Arthur with referenced papers at the bottom of the page.

-The x-axis of a Wardley Map (Figure 1 below) measures the maturity of a technology over its life cycle.
+The x-axis of a Wardley Map (Figure 1 below) display the maturity of a technology over its life cycle.
 The maturity is divided into four stages; Genesis, Custom Build, Product, Utility[^stages].

 [^stages]: Following [Wardley 2016](https://medium.com/wardleymaps/finding-a-new-purpose-8c60c9484d3b), Figure 76, it is in principle possible to measure the stage of maturity of a component by assessing the language used to describe the technology in the various corpora that refer to it.
 From academic publications, to patents in the Genesis stage, to technical standards documentation in the early Product stage and finally to marketing collateral, sales manuals and so forth at different stages of commercial development.
 Not all components need pass through every stage of development.
 This is assumed as given for now, and I will write more on this in future posts.

 To start with, illustrated in Figure 1, we can see that a component moves from left to right as it matures.
-I will use the word *technology* and *component* interchangeably in this blog quite simply as a means to fulfill a purpose[^techdef].
+I will use the word *technology* and *component* interchangeably in this blog simply as a means to fulfill a purpose[^techdef].

 [^techdef]: Following Arthur (2007 p.
 276)[^arthur2007]  The word technology has two other legitimate meanings: a body of practices and components, and “the totality of the means employed by a people to provide itself with the objects of material culture (Arthur, 2007, p.
 276)[^arthur2007].